coderefinery/git-intro/content/merging.md

 1. Merge the pull request, or if you are not on GitHub you can merge the branch locally.
 Browse the network again.
 What has changed?

+1. Find out which branches are merged and thus safe to delete.
+Then remove them and verify that the commits are still there, only the branch labels are gone.
+(Hint: you can delete branches that have been merged into `main`).

 1. Optional: Try to create a new branch with a new change, then open a pull request but towards the central repository.
 We will later merge few of those.

-   (Hint: this is mostly the same as above, for the GitHub flow.
+   (Hint: this is mostly the same as above, for the GitHub path.
 But, you set the base repository as CodeRefinery.
 You might need to compare across forks.)
 :::